sopel-irc/sopel.chat/index.md

 <ul class="faq">
 <li class="q">Where can I report a problem with Sopel?</li>

-<li class="a">You can file a ticket in our <a
+<li class="a">You can file a ticket in our <a href="{{ site.repo }}/issues">
-href="https://github.com/sopel-irc/sopel/issues">GitHub issue tracker</a>, or
-join the developers in <a href="irc://irc.freenode.net/#sopel">#sopel</a>
+GitHub issue tracker</a>, or join the developers in
-on Freenode.</li>
+<a href="irc://irc.freenode.net/#sopel">#sopel</a> on Freenode.</li>

 <li class="q">Is there somewhere I can go to find modules other people have
 written for Sopel?</li>

 <li class="a">You can install modules from <a href="https://pypi.org/search/?q=%22sopel_modules%22">PyPI</a>,
-or use your favorite search engine to find modules on GitHub, etc.
-There's also a <a href="https://github.com/sopel-irc/sopel-cookiecutter">template</a>
-you can work from to publish your own modules on PyPI.
+or use your favorite search engine to find modules on GitHub, etc. There's also a <a href="https://github.com/sopel-irc/sopel-cookiecutter">template</a> you can work from to publish your own modules on PyPI.</li>

-<li class="q">Will Phenny/jenni modules work with Sopel?</li>
+<li class="q">Will phenny/jenni modules work with Sopel?</li>

+<li class="a"><a href="{% link _appendices/phenny-compatibility.md %}">Probably</a>.
-<li class="a">Probably.
-There are a small number of features in the older
-versions which are implemented differently in Sopel.
+There are a small number of features in the older versions which are implemented differently in Sopel.
 The vast majority of modules should work without problems, though.</li>

 <li class="q">Can I use Sopel with Docker?</li>

 <li class="a">Probably, but there's not much reason to.
 We only provide support
 for one version of Sopel at a time, and it already supports running multiple instances side-by-side.
-If you really need to containerize dependencies, virtualenv is a lot easier.</li>
+If you really need to containerize dependencies, virtualenv is probably a lot easier—but there is <a href="https://github.com/sopel-irc/sopel-docker">an Officially Unofficial™ Docker container</a> available.</li>

 <li class="q">Does Sopel work on Google App Engine?</li>

 <li class="a">Probably not.
-App Engine doesn't currently do sqlite, which
+App Engine doesn't currently support SQLite, which
 Sopel requires for its database.</li>

 <li class="q">Does Sopel run on OSX?
 Windows?
 PyPy?
 Jython?</li>